hack3rs.ca network-security

 3. DNS, HTTP, and TLS in a Real Request

-HTTP semantics matter because attackers often abuse ordinary methods and headers.
-Understanding status codes, redirects, user agents, cookies, and APIs helps separate malicious automation from normal browser behavior.
+HTTP semantics matter to defenders because attackers reuse ordinary methods and headers.
+Understanding status codes, redirects, user-agent strings, cookies, and API patterns is what lets you separate malicious automation from normal browser behavior.

 Normal Behavior